Last Updated on

 — Understand Calculus

-If you only have a basic knowledge of Maths, then this course; Mathematics for Machine Learning by Imperial College London is for you.
+If you only some knowledge of Maths, then this course; Mathematics for Machine Learning by Imperial College London is for you.

 It is one of the highly recommended Course for Data Scientists and Machine Learning Engineers to master the vocabulary, notation, concepts, and algebra rules.”

-With Statistics, you can gain deeper and more fine grained insights into how exactly our data is structured and based on that structure how we can optimally apply other data science techniques to get even more information.
+With Statistics, you can gain deeper and more fine grained insights into how exactly your data is structured and based on that structure you can optimally apply other data science techniques to get even more information.

-I’ve also got this Data-Centric newsletter that you might be into.
+I’ve also got this Data Science Newsletter that you might be into.
 I send a tiny email once or twice every quarter with some useful resource I’ve found.